DogukanBaloglu/rickandmorty/README.md

   ***Functions:***

- -  getAll() : You can access the list of episodes.
+ -  getAll( ) : You can access the list of episodes.

- -  getSingle() : You can get a single episode by adding the id.
+ -  getSingle( id ) : You can get a single episode by adding the id.

- -  getMultiple() : You can get multiple episodes by adding ids.
+ -  getMultiple( ids ) : You can get multiple episodes by adding ids.

- -  filter() : You can include filters by including additional query parameters.
+ -  filter( name , episode) : You can include filters by including additional query parameters.

   ### For detailed information: